korasinski/wav-splitter/README.md

 # wav-splitter
 ### A lightweight WebApp for WAV files processing
 This is a web aplication that allow to split every channel on WAV audio file into separate files.
 You are able to download them as a ZIP file.
 There is also a function that returns a lot of data hidden in header of .wav files (RIFF tables).
+Requires [Flask](https://github.com/pallets/flask).

 ------------------------------